0xAliHn/kotlin-for-android-developers/what_do_we_get_through_kotlin.md

 }
 ```

-Using Kotlin, we only need to pass the data class:
+With Kotlin, you just need to make use of a data class:

 ```kotlin
 data class Artist(
     var id: Long,